Top 10 upcoming SUVs in India in FY 2020-21 (April 2020 onwards)

 2020 Mahindra Thar (W501)

-The Mahindra Thar will be receiving its first major makeover in Q1 FY2021.
+The first name in the list of top 10 upcoming SUVs in India is the Mahindra Thar which will be receiving its first major makeover in Q1 FY2021.
 With this update, the Mahindra Thar will see a major overhaul to its exterior design, and more importantly, its interior.
 The 2020 Mahindra Thar will be more modern and plusher than ever before with new-age features on board.

 The Mahindra Thar will also get new powertrain options, likely an all-new 140 hp 2.0-litre diesel engine and an all-new 163 hp 1.5-litre petrol engine.
 The 2020 Mahindra Thar will be launched by June.